Dhi13man/NumCuts/README.md

 ![NumCutsGUI](https://user-images.githubusercontent.com/40964441/80081873-2b270e80-8571-11ea-8347-c877239641af.png)

 ----
-A C++ based tool that allows you to set up custom shortcut keys that you can press along with Num Lock/Caps Lock to run anything on your PC or the web.
-Contains a full HTML/CSS based UI made using NodeJS and Electron Framework.
+NumCuts is a C++ based tool that allows you to set up custom shortcut keys that you can press along with Num Lock/Caps Lock to run anything on your PC or the web.
+It incorporates a full HTML/CSS based UI made using NodeJS and Electron Framework.

 ----